openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

    **Rationale**: edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest community and the availability of modern features.
-At current, the ECMA-262 edition 6 (ES6) is the edition with the largest support and should be used.
+Currently, the ECMA-262 edition 6 (ES6) is the edition with the largest support and should be used.
    To support this syntax in older browsers, use `Babel`_.
 Babel may also be configured to add syntax extensions widely adopted by the community of our